Skip to main content

 A login sequence recorder (LSR) is the component of the configuration you will likely be using in cases where you have authentication against your web applications with complex flows, such as through an SSO/IdP over multiple pages, multiple buttons to click to redirect to a login page, etc. Also, if you have Selenium recordings of your login flow, those files can also be uploaded and converted into an LSR.

-Making sure your LSR will work correctly prior to running a scan is a key part of a correct configuration.
+Making sure your LSR works correctly prior to running a scan is a key part of a correct configuration.
 You can replay the LSR to ensure you see it logging in correctly.

 If for any reason you notice the LSR not replaying the authentication flow as expected, you can try some troubleshooting.
 A local version of the LSR is also available in case you need to record and validate from an internal perspective.